BroadcomMFD/dbm-db2-for-zowe-cli/samples/python/README.md

 were identified.
 If the DDL compare was successful, you can promote the schema.
 If the DDL compare fails, the script prints JCL job details from the error file.

-An impact report is checked for DROP statements and any new tables that violate the schema definition in the group variables file.
-These checks represent site specific **rules** that must be followed before DDL changes are promoted.
+An impact report is checked for DROP statements and any new tables that violate the schema definition.
+These checks use simple JMESPath queries to filter and compare JSON document fields, and serve as site-specific **rules** that must be adhered to prior to promoting DDL changes.

 When all checks are passed, an update script is executed and schema changes are implemented on a target Db2 subsystem.
 A recovery file is created.
 We highly recommend that you save this file before the next execution, or use a dynamic file